-Capital Projects Fund - The Capital Project Fund accounts for construction of certain additional improvements within the boundaries of the District, which is funded by bond proceeds.
-A lien is placed on all benefited land in relationship to the debt outstanding.
+Capital Projects Fund - The Capital Project Fund accounts for construction of certain additional improvements within the boundaries of the District.

 b.
 Non-current Governmental Assets/Liabilities

 GASB Statement 34 requires that non-current governmental assets, such as land and buildings, and non-current governmental liabilities, such as special assessment bonds, be reported in the governmental activities column in the government-wide statement of net position.